larsgw/ctj/example/README.md

     ├── frequencies.json
     └── genus.json

-Perhaps you noticed that `genussp.json` does not exist, while we did pass it to the `-c` flag.
+Perhaps you noticed that `genussp.json` does not exist, while we did pass it to the `-g` flag.
 This is because `CProject/PMC3543189/results/species/genussp/` has `empty.xml` and not `results.xml`, and is therefore not mentioned in `CProject/PMC3543189/sequencesfiles.xml`.

 If you want everything in one file, omit the `-s` flag:

-    > ctj collect -p CProject -o JSON -c genus,genussp,binomial,frequencies
+    > ctj collect -p CProject -o JSON -g genus,genussp,binomial,frequencies

 `JSON/` then looks like this: (note the added `data.json`)